-There are public buses serving Suvarnabhumi airport directly.
 A 24-hour express shuttle bus is provided from the bus terminal that will take you to the transport center.
-Fare costs 25 baht.
+The fare costs 25 baht.

-You may opt to take the Bus 549 which connects the airport and Minburi through the Ladkrabang Road; Bus 550 going to Happy Land; Bus 551 to Victory Monument (Expressway); Bus 552 to On Nut BTS Station; Bus 553 to Samut Prakan; Bus 554 to Don Muang Airport; Bus 555 to Rangsit (Expressway); Bus 556 to Southern Bus Terminal (Expressway); Bus 557 to Wongwien Yai; and Bus 558 to Future Park Rangsit.
+You can take the following buses: 549, which connects the airport and Minburi via the Ladkrabang Road; 550, which goes to Happy Land; 551, which goes to Victory Monument (Expressway); 552, which goes to On Nut BTS Station; 553, which goes to Samut Prakan; 554, which goes to Don Muang Airport; 555, which goes to Rangsit (Expressway); 556, which goes to the Southern Bus Terminal; 557 to W

-Taking these options could be one of the most expensive when travelling from and to the airport, but nonetheless the most convenient.
+These options may be the most expensive when travelling to and from the airport, but they are also the most convenient.
 On top of a 50-baht fee, you are required to pay the toll on all expressways when getting into and out of Bangkok.

 There are two hotels inside Suvarnabhumi airport where you can stay during unexpected flight delays.

 The Miracle Transit Hotel is located in the secure zone of the International Departures Hall, Concourse G of Level 4.
-It also has its own facilities and services such as a beauty salon, sauna, free wi-fi, and duty-free shops.
-Day rooms are available for 6 to 12 hours and deluxe rooms or suites are also on offer.
+It also has its own facilities and services, such as a beauty salon, a sauna, free wi-fi, and duty-free shops.
+Day rooms are available for 6 to 12 hours, and deluxe rooms or suites are also on offer.

-On the basement floor of the airport, you can find a sound-proof hotel called Boxtel.
-Walk through the Airport Link ticket area and shop for 30 meters, and to its left is the entrance to the hotel.
-Among its facilities are air-conditioned rooms, work desks, alarm clock, key card access, and free wi-fi.
+On the basement floor of the airport, you can find a soundproof hotel called Boxtel.
+Walk through the Airport Link ticket area and shop for 30 meters; to its left is the entrance to the hotel.
+Among its facilities are air-conditioned rooms, work desks, an alarm clock, key card access, and free wi-fi.
 Restrooms, however, are shared.

-There are nearly 50 dining venues located inside the terminal, spanning from restaurants to fast-food chains to wine bars and lounges.
-Only half a dozen, however, are proper dining restaurants.
+There are nearly 50 dining venues located inside the terminal, ranging from restaurants and fast-food chains to wine bars and lounges.
+Only half a dozen are proper dining restaurants.

-Departing passengers may opt to eat at Kinramen, a Japanese restaurant located on the far left side of concourse D, or at Asian Corner which is situated across the hallway.
+Departing passengers can choose to eat at Kinramen, a Japanese restaurant on the far left side of Concourse D, or at Asian Corner, which is across the hallway.

-At the other end of the terminal is the Mango Tree, a Thai restaurant managed by Coca restaurant group, while across it lies Volare.
+At the other end of the terminal is the Mango Tree, a Thai restaurant managed by the Coca Restaurant Group, while across it lies Volare.

-Nearby Concourse F are The Traveller: Pizza & More and The Traveller: Sports Cafe & Bar are both located on concourse F.
+The Traveller: Pizza & More and The Traveller: Sports Cafe & Bar are both located on concourse F.